-Her shift to saying NO wasn’t just about giving herself permission but intent.
+Her shift to saying NO wasn’t just about giving herself permission but greater intent to do what actually matters.
 She now had a criteria for Yes which was love that led to thinking more clearly about what that meant for her, her business and how she best served her customers.

 She had what I now refer to as YES criteria.
-Overtime my NO's became easier to give.
-I wasn't rude and to many of the requests I did give some thought.
+Overtime my NO's have become easier to give.
+I wasn't rude and many of the requests I did give some thought.
 When it didn't line up I had a clear and specific answer why.
 I started to notice the better opportunities available to me.
 This only happened because I had clear YES criteria.

-YES criteria is your decision criteria to requests, actions and decisions you make that are driven from your core values and personal goals.
+Yes Criteria is your decision criteria to requests, actions and decisions aligned and driven from your core values and personal goals.

 The question is, what is your YES criteria?
 This will shape almost every activity you do in your life, work and relationships.

 If you don't have one now’s the time to get that done.